Becca-pjj/AI-workplace/README.md

 - Generate a bilingual (中文 / English) outline draft from all notes and highlights
 - Keep editing generated draft inside the app
 - Switch between Night (deep blue), Day (white), and Eye Care (beige) modes
+- Resize the three panels by dragging splitters, and collapse/expand each panel

 ## Run